 Education

-- PhD, Theoretical Computer Science
+PhD, Theoretical Computer Science

-Imperial College London; 2025 -- Present - MEng, Computer Science
+Imperial College London; October 2025 -- Present

-Imperial College London; 2021 -- 2025
+Imperial College London; October 2021 -- June 2025

 My Master's thesis, titled "From State to Solver: Sound Encodings for Compositional Symbolic Execution", formally explored the interaction between CSE tools and SMT solvers.